MichalMoudry/mrf-recognition-service/README.md

 </p>

 # Recognition service
 A repository with a service for executing recognition of documents.
-This repository is part of [Microservice Reference Framework](https://github.com/MichalMoudry/microservice-reference-framework "Link to Microservice Reference Framework repository").
+This repository is part of [Microservices Reference Framework](https://github.com/MichalMoudry/microservice-reference-framework "Link to Microservice Reference Framework repository").

 ## Project structure
 - **/src** - A folder with the source code and tests for this service.